code-internet-applications/code-app-assessment/README.md

 * Think about comments
 * Write integration tests on your implementation (and make sure they work)
 * Bonus points if you use the GraphQL API of Shopify instead of the REST API
+* Bonus points if you build tests that cover some 'sad flows'